-Plenty of trendy produce items have stolen the spotlight in the health food scene over time, but açai berries are having a particular moment and are an ingredient and "superfood" worth knowing about.
-This Amazonian berry maintains its staple status in its native land, and have never been more popular in the United States.
+Plenty of trendy produce items have stolen the spotlight in the health food scene over time, but açai berries are are an ingredient worth knowing about.
+This Amazonian berry maintains its staple status in its native land, and has never been more popular in the United States.

 What is Açai?

 This berry grows on the açaí palm tree, which bears fruit in clusters under broad leaves.
 It's harvested in big bunches of small, grape-like berries that look like beads hanging from the fronds.
 Each berry has a large pit that takes up 70 percent of the mass, which is removed before consuming.

 The acai berry has been a staple food of people living near and around the Amazon River delta, from Brazil to Peru, for all of recorded history.
 Traditionally the tiny, dark purple-fleshed berry is soaked in water to soften the flesh and skin in order to rub it free from the hard pit inside.
 The resulting violet mush is eaten with fish, game meats, as a soup or as a condiment (though the trend nowadays is to blend it with other ingredients into a smoothie to drink or top with other healthy ingredients in a bowl).

 Açai is imported in powdered and frozen form all over the United States and world.

 What to Do With Açai

 Because açai spoils so quickly, it's almost exclusively frozen or powdered, which can make working it into food a little difficult.
 Açai bowls remain popular: a thick base of pureed banana, frozen açai, and berries topped with granola, fresh or dried fruit, nuts, and seeds.
 It's typically served chilled and eaten with a spoon.